f5devcentral/xcedgedemoguide/README.md

 ![alt text](assets/namespace-buytime-online-1.png)

-Give namespace a name.
+Give it a name.
 Note that each namespace must have a unique name.
 Click the **Add Namespace** button.
 The new namespace displays in the list on your **My Namespaces** page.

 ![alt text](assets/namespace-buytime-online-2.png)